curusarn/simonlet.cz/talks/if20/index.md

 We can see that there is a `make` command in the history so we will run that.

-This is not particulary impressive, we could have found out that ther is a `Makefile` by listing the contents of the directory.
+This is not particulary impressive, we could have found out that there is a `Makefile` by simply listing the contents of the directory.

+Now we launch RESH CLI again and select a different command.
+Then we make some edits and execute it from the command line.

-RESH CLI becomes very useful once we want to run other commands and when we need to edit them.
-If we wanted to use the `Makefile` now we would have to open the file, edit it and then finally run `make` - history is quite useful and comfortable in this situation.
+Imagine if we used `Makefile` instead of RESH CLI.
+We would have to open the file, edit it and then finally run `make` - history is quite useful and comfortable in situations like this one.

 ![#17](slides/slides_if20_resh_17.png)
 **#17** What is the state and future plans for the project?

-You can head over to [github.com/curusarn/resh](https://github.com/curusarn/resh) to find installation instructions and more information about what features I plan to add to the project.

-It's unlikely that you will encounter major errors if you install the project - couple hundred of people has installed the project.
+It's unlikely that you will encounter major errors if you install the project - couple hundred of people has already installed it.

+You can head over to [github.com/curusarn/resh](https://github.com/curusarn/resh) to find installation instructions, more information and what features you can expect in the future.

 RESH CLI, the command line app I was showing you today, is a prototype - it only contains the absolute minumum of features.
 For example, it only uses directory and command for searching.
-It doesn't show you which commands have non-zero exit status - this searching app is meant to be transparent and predictable because tools that are unpredictable are hard to use.
+It doesn't show you which commands have non-zero exit status.
+RESH CLI app is meant to be transparent and predictable because tools that are unpredictable are hard to use.

 Another thing I need to point out is that the arrow key bindings are only enabled by default in zsh because they are slow in bash.
-Bash implements support for binding custom functions is weird.
+The way how bash implements support for binding custom functions is weird and slow.

-Please do create issues if you run into any or if you have feedback.
+Please create issues if you have any feedback, suggestions or if you run into problems!

 ![#18](slides/slides_if20_resh_18.png)
 **#18** One more thing I want to show you is how contextual history can be used to create nice graphs.
 This graph shows that my most used command is `git` and that almost every `mkdir` is followed by `ls`.

-So you might want to install this project if you like playing around with data.
+You might want to install this project if you like playing around with data.

 If you liked what you saw during this presentation and want to try out the project: